 - Small black soldier fly larvae

 All feeder insects should be gutloaded for at least 24 hours before feeding.
 Ideally, they should come pre-gutloaded from the breeder.
-If they weren’t, or you buy your feeder insects in bulk, the easiest way to keep them fed and gut-loaded is with Repashy Veggie Burger or Grassland Grazer powder.
-Note that if you give your insects a dry gutload, they will need a source of water.
-Gel water crystals work perfectly for this purpose.
+If they weren’t, or you buy your feeder insects in bulk, I’ve found that the easiest way to keep them fed and gut-loaded is with reconstituted Repashy Grassland Grazer formula.
+Add a sprinkle of bee pollen for extra nutrition.

 Don’t forget to dust!

 Because mourning geckos are constantly producing eggs, adequate calcium intake is critical to their welfare.
-All insects should be gut-loaded and dusted with a high-quality calcium supplement like Rep-Cal with D3.
+All insects should be gut-loaded and dusted with a high-quality calcium supplement.

-Our favorite calcium supplements for blue tongue skinks are:
+Our favorite calcium supplements for mourning geckos are:

 - Repashy SuperCal HyD